fou-foo/R-Coursera/Practical_ML/ml.md

 computer equipment, we would like to use the one-leave-out method to train the models, since the final part of the exercise consists of predicting 20 observations, due to run-time issues.
-It was decided to use the 10-times validation, which is faster than one-leave-out validation and also presents less risk in overtraining the models with the Trainset.
+It was decided to use only the 10-fold cross validation, which is faster than one-leave-out validation and also presents less risk in overtraining the models with the Trainset.

     Train <- read.csv('https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv')
     Test <- read.csv('https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv')